 This course is designed to equip you with the expertise necessary to work at the forefront of the modern bioscience sector.
 We’ll offer you the flexibility and choice needed to tailor this course to your interests and career aspirations as well as a combination of practical training and theoretical modules to help you build your knowledge and skills.

 The practical experience you gain during this degree is a vital part of your career preparation.
 You’ll receive substantial training in practical methods and technologies currently being used to advance the biological sciences.

 During the course you’ll apply yourself through core research training modules.
 You’ll undertake a laboratory-based mini-project providing a hands-on experience in molecular biology techniques.
-You’ll also carry out a laboratory-based independent research project on an innovative topic related to your course options.
+You’ll also choose and undertake a laboratory-based independent research project on an innovative topic related to your course options.

 Importantly, we’ll also give you a strong foundation of theoretical teaching to enhance your practical training.
-You’ll develop your knowledge through research planning exercises and by studying methodologies underpinning contemporary bioscience, with many optional modules available to choose from, including Advanced Immunology, Plant Biotechnology, and Medical Diagnostics.
+You’ll develop your knowledge through research planning exercises and by studying methodologies underpinning contemporary bioscience, with many optional modules available to choose from including: advanced immunology, infectious and non-infectious diseases, bioimaging, medical diagnostics, treatment of infectious disease and cancer, topics in plant science, plant biotechnology, crop science and sustainable agriculture.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.